Online Course FAQs

 - For extra peace of mind, we have members of staff at Heathrow airport on arrival and departure day to help the students finding their way to their preferred method of transport and to support them in case they have any issues

-We want to make your travelling experience as easy and stress-free as possible, so please contact Lavinia if you have any questions.
+We want to make your travelling experience as easy and stress-free as possible, so please contact Stephanie if you have any questions.

 Do I need a visa?